MrRobot-108/rcade-scraper/README.md

 ## 1. Installation
 This tool runs as a system overlay.
 No complex installation is required.

-1. Copy the overlay file directly on the root of your rcade bootstick
+1. Copy the "overlay" file directly to the root of your rcade bootstick
 2.  **Reboot** your arcade machine.
 3. The scraper server will start automatically in the background once the system is ready.